-The following video demonstrates how to install and align aftermarket bushings into a plastic 1/32 RTR chassis.
+The following video demonstrates how to install and align aftermarket bushings into a plastic 1/32 RTR chassis using one of our Slot Car Corner Bushing Alignment Kit.
 Proper bushing alignment is an example of a "little thing" which when combined with other "little things" can make a big difference in how well your car performs.
 The bushing alignment procedure shown in this article can be performed by virtually all 1/32 slot car racers - no special skills are required.
-The whole process takes just a few minutes to perform and there is minimal one-time investment required to purchase a burr bit and pin gage like those shown in the article.
+The whole process takes just a few minutes to perform and there is minimal one-time investment required.

 The chassis used for this demonstration is a Scalextric Monte Carlo (Nascar); however, this same technique can be applied to a wide variety of 1/32 slot cars which come stock with standard double-flanged nylon or brass bushings.

 Note: The video is broken down into 3 segments because of length restrictions imposed by YouTube.